-RelayFax can use multiple email accounts on multiple email servers.
+RelayFax can check multiple email accounts on multiple email servers for outbound faxes.
 The accounts must have POP access.
 The server name, plus the account name and password is all RelayFax needs to retrieve faxable documents.

 The illustration shows the Mail Sources tab of the Mail Sources and Rules dialog.